We reckon learning funny slang words and colloquial phrases can be just as important as formalities when you're travelling.

-If someone starts joking about your accent or, perhaps, about your home country, don’t take it as an insult.
-It’s a sign they like you!
-Feel free to join in and return the slagging.
-It’s all in good spirit!
+Have a laugh, feel free to join in and return the slagging.
+It's all in good spirit!

-Try these handy Irish slagging phrases to fit right in:
+Try these handy Irish phrases to fit right in:

 "Stop acting the maggot" - Acting in a foolish manner.

-"Ye half eedjit ye" - Not quite a full eedjit, but still quite foolish.
+"Ye half eejit ye" - Not quite a full eejit, but still quite foolish.